rizzcrown/c-code/README.md

+## STRT-UP ON C PROGRAMMING
-We starting hot on this c stuff
+We starting hot on this c stuff.